-- Preheat skillet and oil over medium heat until oil shimmers.
+- Preheat your skillet and oil over medium heat until the oil shimmers.

-- Place chicken in skillet in hot oil, without crowding the pan.
+- Place the chicken into the hot skillet without crowding the pan.

-- Let chicken sit - without flipping - for about 8-12 minutes, until golden, then turn.
+- Let the chicken sit—without flipping—for about 8-12 minutes, until golden, then turn.

 - boneless, skinless chicken breast